-Within the European legislation commonly referred to as REACH (Registration, Evaluation, Assessment and Restriction of Chemicals), there is a requirement to define acceptable exposure limits in order to ensure safe application (REACH, 2006).
+Within the European legislation commonly referred to as REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals), there is a requirement to define acceptable exposure limits in order to ensure safe application (REACH, 2006).
 Such an exposure limit is often established as a derived no effect level (DNEL), however, where a DNEL cannot be established, which is the case for respiratory sensitizing substances like enzymes, a derived minimal effect level (DMEL) is recommended.
-Contrary to a DNEL limit, the DMEL identifies a level at which exposure may result in a limited degree of response; it does not define a no adverse effect level (Basketter, 2010a).

-The occupational DMEL for enzymes in general has been established based on the success of the exposure limit of 60 ng/m3 for pure enzyme protein suggested by the American Conference of Governmental and Industrial Hygienists (ACGIH, 2004).
-This exposure limit is also adopted by several national authorities (AISE, 2013), however, it should be noted, that in the UK, an occupational exposure limit of 40 ng/m3 is required for proteases (HSE, 2002).
+Contrary to a DNEL limit, the DMEL identifies a level at which exposure may result in a limited degree of response; it does not define a no adverse effect level (Basketter, 2010).
+The occupational DMEL for enzymes in general has been established based on the success of the exposure limit of 60 ng/m3 for active enzyme protein suggested by the American Conference of Governmental and Industrial Hygienists (ACGIH, 2004).

+This exposure limit is also adopted by several

+national authorities (AISE, 2019; AMFEP-EURATEX 2022), however, it should be noted, that more stringent national limits also exist in some cases.

-For consumers a DMEL of 15 ng/m3 for pure enzyme protein can be adopted as the starting point for new and existing enzymes for which there are no other data to indicate that a different value may be more appropriate (Basketter, 2010a).
+For consumers a DMEL of 15 ng/m3 for active enzyme protein can be adopted as the starting point for enzyme applications for which there are no other data to indicate that a different value may be more appropriate (Basketter, 2010), (ACI-AISE, 2019).